 — PETA (@peta) June 18, 2015

-Buddy and Cooper Get a New Leash on Life After Being Rescued From a Lab
+Buddy and Cooper Got a New Leash on Life After Being Rescued From a Lab

 From (No) Wags to Riches: Samson’s New Life

-Like Buddy and Cooper, Samson was another beagle objectified for experiments—until PETA rescued him from Envigo, a massive breeding factory farm in Cumberland, Virginia, that supplied dogs to the National Institutes of Health (NIH).
-Samson, like the other 5,000 beagles confined to small cages and kennels at Envigo, knew only hard floors and constant fear.
+Years before PETA’s investigation helped shut down Envigo, Samson was another beagle objectified for experiments, as he was used to sire more lab-bound dogs.
 When first rescued, 8-year-old Samson shied away from human hands because he only knew them to be connected to things like a high-pressure hose that sprayed dogs and enclosures at the facility.
 PETA freed him from Envigo, and he now gets to experience kindness and respect for the first time in a home where people care for him.

 The Happy Tail of Three Rescued Sisters